Pavel-Lyubovin/portfolio/README.md

 # Portfolio

 Hi, I am Pavel Lyubovin.
-I am data scientist.
+I am a data scientist.
-And this is my public portfolio
+This is my public portfolio.

-On the inside, you will find tasks by topic:
+Here you will find cases by topics:
 - NLP (natural language processing)
 - Python
 - Tableau
-and so on
+etc